dipAch/dipach.github.io/_posts/2020-08-18-playing-with-redis-source.md

 $ docker exec -it project-root_go-app_1 bash
 ```

 Once inside the container's shell interface, we can navigate to the mapped redis directory.
-Now if you've followed along our previous docker playground setup blog post, it should be **/webapps/redis/**.
+If you've followed along our previous docker playground blog post, it should be **/webapps/redis/**.

 From inside this redis root directory, we can execute the **make** command to build redis from the source.
 Run the below command like so,